bingmann/bingmann.github.io/2014/sqlplot-tools/README.md

 The SQL statement already suggests how the data rows are transformed by SqlPlotTools into plot lines.
 The parenthesised argument "algo" (in general "col1,col2,col3") is used to **group multiple rows** into a plot line.
 The plot line is automatically labelled using the values of the group columns.

-To generate the plot data from the stats and update the Gnuplot file, simply run `sp-process` in the `examples/sorting-speed` directory, followed by `gnuplot`:
+To generate the plot data from the stats and update the Gnuplot file, simply run `sqlplot-tools` in the `examples/sorting-speed` directory, followed by `gnuplot`:

 ```
-sp-process speed.plot
+sqlplot-tools speed.plot
 gnuplot speed.plot
 ```

-The `sp-process` call will parse [speed.plot](examples/sorting-speed/speed.plot) for SQL directives, execute them, and modified the plot file.
+The `sqlplot-tools` call will parse [speed.plot](examples/sorting-speed/speed.plot) for SQL directives, execute them, and modified the plot file.
 The lines after these directives are **replaced** with the corresponding results, and in the case of Gnuplot, and additional [speed-data.txt](examples/sorting-speed/speed-data.txt) file is generated, which contains the actual data points of the plot.
 Since the current tarball already contains `speed-data.txt` and `speed.pdf`, we suggest deleting these two files and recreating them with the command above.

 ## Generating LaTeX Pgfplots and Tabulars using SQL Statements